 With beautiful beaches, concerts, boat trips and walks through the cobbled alleyways of the citadel, there's plenty to do in Calvi without needing a car.

-The best way to explore the island of Corsica is without doubt by car, or by bicycle if you are one of the rare breed of outdoor enthusiasts who enjoy almost vertical, tortuous uphill climbs and many a hairpin bend.
-If you are wondering where to stay in Corsica without a car, towns like Calvi and L’Ile Rousse in La Balagne are the perfect choice.
+The best way to explore the island of Corsica is without doubt by car, or by bicycle if you're one of the rare breed of outdoor enthusiasts who enjoy almost vertical, tortuous uphill climbs and many a hairpin bend.
+If you're wondering where to stay in Corsica without a car, towns like Calvi and L’Ile Rousse in la Balagne are the perfect choice.
 If driving while on holiday is not for you, here are 10 wonderful ways to explore Calvi and the surrounding area without a car.

-Top Ten Things to Do in Calvi, Corsica
+Top Ten Things to Do in and around Calvi, Corsica

 The majestic citadel, which stands guard over the town and the luxury yacht-filled harbour, is well worth the climb through twisting cobbled lanes.
 You’ll be rewarded with glorious views in every direction.
-There are also some great places to eat here including a lovely little Salon de The, the perfect pit stop for a slice of homemade cake, as well as a number of excellent restaurants and the chic (but rather expensive bar, Chez Tao).
+There are also some great places to eat here including a lovely little Salon de The, the perfect pit stop for a slice of homemade cake, as well as a number of excellent restaurants and the chic (but rather expensive) Chez Tao bar.